Including cultures and faiths

-The issues of climate change, economic justice and communities living peacefully together are of concern to us all.
-We can only address these challenges if we do act TOGETHER.
+The issues we need to address to secure peaceful sustainable co-existence for us all now and into the future include climate change, economic justice and communities living peacefully together.
+We can only address these challenges if we act TOGETHER.

 We can make a much bigger difference to future outcomes if we begin to act now.

-One World Week is an opportunity, a space in which we can meet up, share concerns, hear each others' points of view and acknowledge shared values.
+One World Week is an opportunity, a space in which we can meet up, share concerns, hear each other’s points of view, understand difference and acknowledge shared values.

 In order to involve people of various cultures and faiths we need to find a way of contacting and meeting them.
 While some OWW organising committees have included people from many religions and cultures for years, others have found it much more difficult.

 These suggestions aim to help you approach people and organisations appropriately and help to smooth the way in what can be a sensitive situation.

 - to see our top tips, a printable resource to aid your inter faith planning, click here

 - to see our inter faith resources, click here